 Snow and ice

-Snow and ice can look picturesque, but freezing temperatures can damage your home.
+Snow and ice can look picturesque, but freezing temperatures can cause damage to your home.
 Here are some hints to help you prepare for a cold spell.

-- Put an emergency kit together - Keep a torch, candles and lighter, tinned food, warm clothing and blankets in a bag.
+Keep a torch, candles and lighter, tinned food, warm clothing and blankets in a waterproof bag.
 Make sure you have some salt and a shovel.

-- Make a list of emergency contacts - Add numbers to your mobile for a local trades such as a roofer, plumber and electrician and for your utility and insurance company
+Add numbers to your mobile for local tradespeople.
+You might need a roofer, plumber and electrician, as well as numbers for your utility and insurance companies.

 Get your home winterproof